Automating RT Planning at Scale: High Quality Data For AI Training: Discussion

 \textbf{Limitation and Future Work}.
 As an initial step toward automating high-quality planning at scale, our work has several limitations and planned future works. \textit{\textbf{First}}, clinical planning involves detailed patient-specific considerations, such as variations in the contouring of PTVs/OARs, auxiliary structures, and various dose constraints.
 In our pipeline, we focus primarily on clinical PTVs and prescribed doses as the key patient-specific factors, simplifying the process due to the lack of access to more detailed patient data. \textit{\textbf{Second}}, different institutions often follow different protocols, and even within the same institution, planners may have individual preferences.
 Our pipeline does not currently account for such subjective variations.
-While these preferences are partially reflected in the scorecards, we use only one standardized scorecard per treatment site.
+We believe these preferences can be reflected in the scorecards, here we use only one standardized scorecard per treatment site to scale up for AI model training and evaluation.
 A future direction is to collaborate with dosimetrists to develop multiple scorecards that better capture diverse clinical preferences and practices. \textit{\textbf{Third}}, unlike fields that benefit from abundant public data and open sourcing, our comparative analyses of iterative refinement and re-planning strategies are limited by the lack of relevant public benchmarking.
 Although we made efforts to compare the DVHs of AIRTP plans with clinically approved plans, this comparison may not be entirely fair, as the AIRTP and clinical plans follow different guidelines. \textit{\textbf{Fourth}}, this paper focuses on 1) novel methodology to automate high-quality planning at scale, 2) analyses of planning results, 3) open sourcing high-quality data/tutorial/code/pre-trained model for an AAPM challenge and other RT research topics as shown in Sec. \ref{sec:othertopic}.
-The clinical impact analysis is not the scope of this paper.
+Here we target at AI modeling rather than clinical impact analysis.

 \textbf{Outlook}.
 Compared to other AI domains such as natural language processing and computer vision, the availability of large-scale training data in medical imaging is often limited.
 In radiotherapy, this challenge is further amplified by the complexity, subjectivity, noise, and limited scale of clinical data, as discussed in Sec. \ref{sec:rtchallenge}.
 Despite these obstacles, our work represents a significant step toward enabling large-scale AI research in radiotherapy.
 Notably, our pipeline is designed to be flexible, making it possible to simulate data at scale with sufficient computational resources and time.
 We envision this pipeline as a foundational tool for advancing AI applications in radiotherapy and facilitating future research in this critical field with more required data.